3 Ways to Fund Your Condo Corporation’s Replacements and Major Repair

-If you do find that your reserve fund isn’t enough to pay for needed repair or replacement jobs, your board may want to consider financing in a more creative way.
+If you do find that your reserve fund isn’t enough to pay for needed repair or replacement jobs, your board may want to consider a little creative financing.
 For example, you could get your funds by combining a special assessment and a loan, with the special assessment acting as the collateral for your loan.
 You could also look for a bank that is willing to give you an interest-only period at the beginning of the loan, with the special assessment only going into effect after that.

 However, not every bank understands how to structure a loan for a condominium.
 “I have personally helped many of our lenders develop and implement lending programs to our boards where the bank did not lend before,” says Muchnick.
 FirstService Financial provides financial services for condominiums managed by FirstService Residential and can often broker a better loan rate than if your board or other property management company approached a bank on their own.
 “Our clients get the advantage of our expertise, market knowledge, credibility, and our leverage over our depository banking partners that yield lower rates, lower costs, and expedited closing time frame.”

 Whatever approach you take, it’s important that you communicate openly and honestly with condo owners.
 Be transparent about why the project is necessary and how you plan to fund it.
 For instance, provide clarity about the options they will have for paying special assessments, explain the various costs of the project and describe any extenuating circumstances that have created the need for additional funding.
 Make sure to point out the benefits of getting the work done: higher property values, increased safety, greater enjoyment of the property by residents, etc.